 Furthermore, make sure what you are getting is, in fact, a deal; some restaurants just use the discount as a gimmick.
 For example, a restaurant in my hometown offers a $5 Burger Night – but the burger comes without sides.
 If you add a side of fries, it is an extra $4 – or $9 total for the meal…which is the same price as the burger and fries on the normal menu.

 On the other hand, if the restaurant offers a taco platter of 3 tacos for $9, but on Taco Tuesday, they offer 2 tacos for $6, you might still consider that a deal – especially if you never finish the 3-taco platter.
-While you are getting less food, you are paying less and eating it all.
+While you are getting less food, you are paying less, eating it all and not wasting any food.

 #8 Skip the Drinks